Skip to main content

 2. Rinse or scrub fresh vegetables under running water before preparing.

 3. In a large bowl, mix together vinegar, sugar and oil.
-Add salt and pepper, if desired.
+Add salt and black pepper, if desired.

 4. Add beans and vegetables and gently stir to coat.
 Cover and refrigerate until ready to serve.
 For more flavor, make a day ahead.